txtincorporated/tcp-chat-server/LAB.md

 * Because we are covering tcp clients tomorrow, you won't be able to e2e test your server.

-* **But** you still should unit test modules (another reason to decouple managing clients from the server) and for this assignment you  should us `chai` as your assertion library (you can choose either BDD or Assert api - just be consistent).
+* **But** you still should unit test modules (another reason to decouple managing clients from the server) and for this assignment you should use `chai` as your assertion library (you can choose either BDD or Assert api - just be consistent).

 ## Bonus

-* **2pts** create an event that will rename a user when they type `\nick new-name` and broadcast to all users the updated name change.
+* **2pts** create an event that will rename a user when they type `/nick new-name` and broadcast to all users the updated name change.

-## Rubruc
+## Rubric

 * Chats Correctly: 3pts
 * Code Quality: 2pts